Xilinx/Vitis_Libraries/vision/docs/src/colordetect-bm.rst

 =========

 The Color Detect design is validated on Alveo U200 board at 300 MHz frequency.
-The hardware resource utilizations are listed in the following table.
+Hardware resource utilization is shown in the following table.

-.. table:: Table 1 Hardware resources for Colour Detection
+.. table:: Table 1: Hardware resources for Color Detection
     :align: center

     +------------------------------------------+-----------------+------------+------------+------------+